 The university’s new strategic plan serves as the unifying force to achieve the vision of “One Emory: Engaged for Impact.”
 The comprehensive scope elements include land use, urban design, academic planning, transportation and mobility, landscape and open space, sustainability and infrastructure, and historic preservation.
 The effort relied upon an inclusive engagement strategy of focus group meetings, campus-wide presentations, and online tools/surveys.

 Launched together with the Framework Plan, the university’s strategic plan is the guiding force for the plan, and also provides the platform upon which results are measured.
-Specific examples of results that are measured based on the strategic plan include:
+Specific examples of results that are measured based on the strategic plan include the following.

-Enhance the Student Experience: The Framework Plan tackles improvements to the student experience, including increasing undergraduate housing from 64% to 80-85%, providing housing for 1,500 graduate students where none exists today, designating spaces for Emory’s various cultural affinity groups, and developing a comprehensive approach to wellness including spaces for meditation, spirituality, mental health, lactation rooms, and recreation.
+Enhance the Student Experience: The Framework Plan tackles improvements to the student experience by developing a comprehensive approach to wellness including spaces for meditation, spirituality, mental health, lactation rooms, and recreation.

 The Framework Plan included a comprehensive assessment of energy and water use across the university.
 Emory needed to understand the trade-offs between energy and water use intensity, capital costs, and life cycle costs in order to empower informed decision-making about which strategies to implement.
 The project team assessed a range of infrastructure investments on a district-by-district basis.
 The analysis allowed the university to review a set of low-cost strategies and consider their impact to sustainability goals as compared to a set of more optimized strategies that required some additional financial investment but had significant impact on energy and water reductions.

 想了解更多项目细节，请联系 Tyler Patrick.